agda/agda-stdlib/paper/paper.md

 In contrast, nearly everything in `agda-stdlib` makes use of dependent types, with correctness-related invariants being closely integrated with definitions.
 Furthermore most proofs consist of evidence-bearing terms for the relevant types, rather than being "irrelevant".
 As a result, the library provides relatively sophisticated features like polymorphic n-ary functions [@allais2019generic], regular expressions which provide proof of membership when compiled and applied, and proof-carrying `All` and `Any` predicates for containers [citation?].
-While this provides powerful tools for users, learning how to design such a large-scale, dependently-typed library is an on-going journey. `agda-stdlib` is the first library to tackle this challenge.
+While this provides powerful tools for users, learning how to design such a large-scale, dependently-typed library is an ongoing journey. `agda-stdlib` is the first library to tackle this challenge.
 Relatedly, the standard library has been used as a test bed for the design of the Agda language itself, as evidenced by the library's inclusion of three different notions of co-inductive data types.

 Agda’s unique support for dependently-parameterized modules has also significantly influenced the library’s design.
-Although type classes are a common mechanism for creating interfaces and overloading syntax in other functional languages such as Haskell [@haskell2010], and other ITPs like Coq and Lean's MathLib use then extensively as a core feature of their design, the Agda standard library has so far found little need to use them much.
+Although type classes are a common mechanism for creating interfaces and overloading syntax in other functional languages such as Haskell [@haskell2010], and other ITPs like Coq and Lean's MathLib use them extensively as a core feature of their design, `agda-stdlib` has so far found little need to exploit such an approach.
 While Agda supports a very general form of instance search, the ability to use qualified, parameterized modules as first-class objects appears to reduce their necessity compared to the languages mentioned above.
 Additionally, module parameters enable the safe and scalable embedding of non-constructive mathematics into a constructive system.
 Since Agda is entirely constructive, the vast majority of `agda-stdlib` is also constructive.
-Non-constructive classical reasoning can be achieved by passing the relevant axioms as module parameters.
+Non-constructive methods, such as classical reasoning, can be achieved by passing the relevant axioms as module parameters.
-This enables users to write provably 'safe' non-constructive code, i.e. with having to *postulate* non-constructive axioms.
+This enables users to write provably 'safe' non-constructive code, i.e. without having to *postulate* non-constructive axioms.

 # Testing

-One of the advantages of ITPs is that correctness proofs are regarding as an integral part of creating a collection of structures and operations.
+One of the advantages of ITPs is that correctness proofs are regarded as an integral part of creating a collection of structures and operations.
 Thus there is no need for test suites to verify functional correctness.
 However the library’s test suite does address two critical areas.
 First is the foreign function interface with the underlying operating system (e.g., reading from the command line, file access, timers).